pratmo/sba-credit-risk-dashboard/README.md

 ## Project Overview

 This project builds a **five dashboard interactive credit risk monitoring system** using real U.S. government loan data from the Small Business Administration (SBA).
-It mirrors how a bank's credit risk team monitors portfolio health, identifies dangerous segments, and reports to senior management.
+It is built on the U.S. SBA FOIA 7(a) loan data covering 357,866 loans, $185.9B in exposure, and $667M in realised charge-offs across FY2020–FY2026.

-The entire pipeline, from raw government data to polished interactive dashboards, was built independently using Python for data engineering and Tableau for visualisation.
+Python handles the data engineering part by cleaning raw government records, creating default and charge-off flags, mapping 6-digit NAICS codes to industry sectors, and engineering loan size, term, and rate bands.
+The Tableau dashboards surface default rates, loss severity, and exposure concentration across borrower segments, industries, geographies, loan structures, and origination vintages.
+Credit institutions can use this framework to identify high-risk segments, monitor concentration limits, benchmark lender performance, and detect early warning signals before charge-offs materialise.

 | Metric | Value |
 |---|---|